jthornber/blk-archive/doc/Use Cases.md

 To create a new archive use the *create* sub command with the -a switch.
 The directory specified must not exist; create will create it and setup files within.

-> dm_archive create -a my-archive
+> blk-archive create -a my-archive

 Each archive has a *block-size* associated with it.
-When deduplicating data dm-archive will chop the input up into blocks and then see if it's seen that block before.
+When deduplicating data blk-archive will chop the input up into blocks and then see if it's seen that block before.
 The *block-size* parameter specifies the average block size for these blocks.

 There is an overhead associated with storing every block in the system (~37 bytes).